bcgov/bcgov-data-science-cop/README.md

 ### Meet-Up: `<bcgov/code_together>`

 The Data Science CoP is hosting a monthly opportunity to code together for a couple of hours in an inviting, shared space in Victoria, B.C.
-We hope these sessions become a regular event where members of the community can meet some other coders in bcgov---in person or digitally---and ask and answer some questions, discuss data science approaches and tools, or simply hunker down with a coffee and get some coding done. _On-line details coming soon!_
+We hope these sessions become a regular event where members of the community can meet some other coders in bcgov---in person or digitally---and ask and answer some questions, discuss data science approaches and tools, or simply hunker down with a coffee and get some coding done.

 - Thursday, September 19th, 2019  9:30am to 11:30am
 - Thursday, October 17th, 2019  9:30am to 11:30am